wucucu/trypokemon/README.md

 ## [ ] Prepare the pictures

 TBH, I am not a huge fan of Pokémon while Pikachu might be the only pokemon specie I know.
 So the plan now is to scrap each specie's picture.
-Try to use [Scrapy](https://github.com/scrapy/scrapy).
+Try to use [Scrapy](https://github.com/scrapy/scrapy) and scrap data from [pokemon.com](https://www.pokemon.com/us/pokedex/).

 ## [ ] Simple EDA